 Comparing Uber to Lyft

-Tomorrow, I will break down Lyft and compare it to Uber so that you can make an informed decision.
+In my next post, I break down Lyft and compare it to Uber so that you can make an informed decision.
 Quite frankly, they are very similar, and I simply compare them in the app for each new trip, going with whichever will save me the most money.